gil612/BTI_Business_Game/README.md

 In BTI we simulate a business game, to train our management skills.
 In Jupyter Notebook we developed algorithm to choose the most profitable orders.

 The instruction of the game:
-the aim of the game to creating good balance sheet, income statement and cash flow statement, according to a strategy built within the group.
+The game aims to creating good balance sheet, income statement and cash flow statement, according to a strategy built within the group.

-Game Rules:
+Game rules:
 In first year the game is played with same given orders for all groups.
-Every group decides how many orders to handle each year (second and third years).
-The orders are given by turns before each year.
-Here we use an interactove algoruthm which tell us what is the order to choose, according to a dynamic list.
+After the completion of the first year round, every group decides how many orders to handle each year.
+Then the orders are given by turns.
+After second year round The orders are given by turns before each year.
+Here we use an interactive algorithm which tell us what is the order to choose, according to a dynamic list.

-At the end we can calcul
+Since our strategy was mass production, then we decided to choose order with the highest unit price, so the difference from the net income and prodution cost would be large.